NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Methodology

 where $p_{n}(y|x_i^l,\theta_n)$ is the probability distribution of the sample $x_i^l$.
 We also define $L_{x}(\theta_d)$ as the supervised loss for the discriminative classifier.

 Our total training loss is then formulated as:

 where $\lambda$ is a hyper-parameter.
-Note that the gradients of $L_u(\theta_n)$ and $L_{x}(\theta_n)$ are only back-propagated to NFC (\ie, $\theta_n$) rather than the CNN backbone because we discard the auxiliary NFC during inference.
-We \st{also} found that this design worked better (see Table~\ref{tab:stop_grad}).
+Note that the gradients of $L_u(\theta_n)$ and $L_{x}(\theta_n)$ are only back-propagated to NFC (i.e., $\theta_n$) rather than the CNN backbone because we discard the auxiliary {Normalizing Flow Classifier (NFC)} during inference. {In this case, these two loss terms contribute to feature learning by influencing pseudo-labels.
+Concretely, they influence the learning of NFC, which impacts the weight $\tau$ of pseudo-labels. $\tau$ in ~\eqref{eq:loss_u} can adjust the gradient of $L_u(\theta_d)$ to the CNN for feature learning and contribute to better performance.} We found that this design worked the best (see Table~\ref{tab:stop_grad}).

 For inference, we only use the discriminative classifier while discard the NFC.